northsaluki615/mikeOS/README.md

 # mikeOS

-This is a blog about my operating system development project.
+This is a story about my life.
 I am developing an operating system from scratch, and I am documenting the process here.
 I am using the (https://github.com/11ty/eleventy-base-blog.git).

 A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).